harryob2/trainingGrantApp/docs/architecture.md

 - **Analytics Dashboard**: Leaderboard with training statistics
 - **Soft Delete Management**: Forms can be soft deleted and recovered with 180-day retention
 - **Delete Status Filtering**: Filter forms by delete status (not deleted, deleted, all)
-- **Employee Data Management**: Database-driven employee directory with automated nightly synchronization from Microsoft Graph API
+- **Employee Data Management**: Database-driven employee directory with automated nightly synchronization from Microsoft Graph API using the `microsoft_graph.py` module

 ### 4. Enhanced File Management
 - **Environment-Specific Storage**: Different upload folders per environment to prevent deployment conflicts